olsonb97/ezgpt/README.md

 # ezgpt

+**Note**: This project is distinct from any similarly named projects on other platforms.

 ezgpt simplifies interaction with the GPT API, as well as adds (optional) commands, making it accessible for both developers and non-developers.
 This project includes an executable release for those who may not be familiar with coding.

 ## Features